Reza-Alipour/CartoUpdate/README.md

 ["Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics"](https://aclanthology.org/2020.emnlp-main.746/) into continual learning strategies.
 <br>
-In line with recent findings from the mentioned paper, our approach takes a strategic approach to buffer updates.
+In line with recent findings from the mentioned paper, our approach takes a strategic approach to update buffer.
 We prioritize samples from the "ambiguous region" of the dataset, as they are known to contain challenging examples that offer substantial value for model learning.
 These samples are selected based on their variability and confidence, which are assessed